Naereen/slides/2019_04__Presentation_IEEE_WCNC__Demo_ICT_2018/slides.md

 - and *non uniform* "background" traffic (other networks), with a repartition of $15\%$, $10\%$, $2\%$, $1\%$

 1. $\Longrightarrow$ the uniform access strategy obtains a successful communication rate of about $40\%$.

-2. About $400$ communication slots are enough for the learning IoT devices to reach a successful communication rate close to $80\%$, using UCB algorithm or another one (Thompson Sampling).
+2. About $400$ communication slots are enough for the learning IoT devices to reach a successful communication rate close to $80\%$, with UCB algorithm or another one (Thompson Sampling).

 > Note: similar gains of performance were obtained in other scenarios.